philsturgeon/phil.tech/src/content/openapi-and-json-schema-divergence.md

 ---
+layout: post
+author: [Phil]
 title: "OpenAPI and JSON Schema Divergence: Part 1"
-date: 2018-03-30 16:44 UTC
+date: 2018-03-30
-tags: api, json-schema, api-specs, openapi
+tags: [api, json-schema, api-specs, openapi]
-category: api
-comments: true
+# comments: true
 ---

 This article is going to explain the divergence between OpenAPI and JSON Schema, which I've been calling the subset/superset/sideset problem.
 It'll finish up explaining how we're going to solve it, and ~I'll write part 2 when it is solved~ [part two explains the solution][solution].